cnbatch/dynarray/README.md

 Extremely simple.
 No lying.
 No mystery.

-Thanks for `friend`, the outter layer can access any data of internal layer, including private members.
+Thanks for `friend`, the outer layer can access any data of internal layer, including private members.

 It's still safe.
 The users outside this library are still not able to use private members.